Skip to main content

 Northern Angola

-Cuisine influenced by Congo, featuring cassava leaves (kizaka), peanut-based stews, and river fish.
+Cooking shaped by neighboring Congo, leaning on cassava leaves (kizaka), peanut-based stews, and river fish.

 Signature Dishes: